aerojs/aero-aerospike/README.md

 	namespace: 'Test'
 })
 ```
-The configuration parameters are directly handed over to the `Aerospike.client` constructor of the officia aerospike node library.
+The configuration parameters are directly handed over to the `Aerospike.client` constructor of the official aerospike node library.
 Therefore you can also specify `hosts`, `log`, `policies` and so on. `host` is a shortcut notation added by this library. `namespace` specifies the namespace you want to operate on.

 ### get
 ```js